baturalpguven/Neural-Network-From-Scratch-Image-Classifier-for-CIFAR10-and-MNISET/README.md

-For CIFAR-10 the number of features from these graph chosen as 250, and for MNISET 150.
+For CIFAR-10 the number of features from this graph chosen was 250, and for <a href="https://github.com/wouterkool/MNISET"> MNISET </a> 150.

 ## ADAM

-Lastly, lets discuss ADAM implementation in the project for utilizing momentum which helps SGD to escape local minima via adding a fraction of previous gradient and RMSProp which solves vanishing gradient problem of the neural networks via taking moving averages of the squared gradients and generalizes better than Stochastic gradient descent (SGD).
-In other words, ADAM uses the second moment of to update bias terms as well as momentum.
+Lastly, let's discuss ADAM implementation in the project for utilizing momentum which helps SGD to escape local minima via adding a fraction of the previous gradient, and RMSProp which solves the vanishing gradient problem of the neural networks via taking moving averages of the squared gradients and generalizes better than Stochastic gradient descent (SGD).
+In other words, ADAM uses the second moment to update bias terms as well as momentum.
 The following equation summarizes ADAM.

 $$m_t = \beta_1 m_{t-1} + (1 - \beta_1) \nabla w_t$$
 $$v_t = \beta_2 v_{t-1} + (1 - \beta_2) (\nabla w_t)^2$$